 The San Francisco Bay Area region continues to experience a severe housing shortage and skyrocketing rents.
 Section 8 voucher holders are having a very difficult time utilizing their vouchers.
 Not only are the average market rents much higher than the HUD published Fair Market Rents, fewer and fewer landlords are willing to accept Section 8 vouchers as demands for rentals far exceed the supply.
 As a result, HACSM has not been able to fully utilize all its vouchers.
-The utilization rate has been around 95% during the reporting period.
+The utilization rate has been around 95 percent during the reporting period.
 HACSM will continue to use its Moving-To-Work flexibility to leverage Section 8 funding for new affordable housing development as well as provide incentives to landlords through its “Lease Success” program.

 HACSM has been successful in its application for additional VASH vouchers.
 In late 2016, HACSM was awarded by HUD 140 Project-Based vouchers for homeless veterans.
 Through an RFP process, these vouchers will be used in five different projects of which four will be high quality newly constructed projects.
 Occupancy of most of these units will start in early 2020.
 Since the award of the Project-Based vouchers, HACSM has been awarded 40 new VASH vouchers by HUD to serve homeless veterans in our community.

 HACSM and the San Mateo County Children and Family Services Agency have a long, successful, and highly collaborative relationship in meeting the needs of foster youths.
 The partnership enabled HACSM to successfully apply and receive approval from HUD to enroll Foster Youth program participants in its Family Self-Sufficiency program, thereby increasing the term of subsidy from three to five years and opportunities for the youths to achieve self-sufficiency.